Privacy Notice

 Sharing your information

 We will rarely share your personal data outside the United Kingdom (“UK”) or the European Economic Area (“EEA”).
-If this becomes necessary for the purposes of discharging our functions, we will only share it where appropriate transfer mechanisms and safeguards are in place, such as the UK International Data Transfer Agreement (“IDTA”) or EU-approved Standard Contractual Clauses (“SCCs”) with supplementary measures, to ensure your personal data is protected to the same standard that applies within the UK and EEA.
+If this becomes necessary for the purposes of discharging our functions, we will only share it where appropriate transfer mechanisms and safeguards are in place, such as the UK International Data Transfer Agreement (“IDTA”), The EU-US Data Privacy Framework or EU-approved Standard Contractual Clauses (“SCCs”) with supplementary measures, to ensure your personal data is protected to the same standard that applies within the UK and EEA.

-We often use Qualtrics to gather information on our behalf.
+We may use Qualtrics to gather information on our behalf.
 Any data collected by Qualtrics for the IMA is held in the UK.
 The Qualtrics privacy statement can be found here.

 If documents are required to be signed by you electronically, we will use Adobe Sign to provide this function.
 The Adobe Sign privacy notice can be found here.